-Ambient air quality conditions around Apra Harbor and Naval Base Guam are affected by a combination of on base mobile emission sources, including vessels and on-road vehicles, and major stationary power plants in the area.
+Ambient air quality conditions around Apra Harbor and the Naval Base Guam are affected by a combination of on base mobile emission sources, including vessels and on-road vehicles, and major stationary power plants in the area.
 The population density in this area is relatively low as compared to central and north Guam.
-Commercial port transporting service air emissions were properly excluded from the general conformity analysis because they do not meet the indirect effects criteria (i.e., they are not reasonably foreseeable and cannot be practicably controlled by DoD as a part of their continuing program responsibility).
-Chapter 14, Marine Transportation includes a discussion of air emissions estimated from marine vessels at the Port of Guam.